bw-math/bw-math/docs/source/projects/03_BIAS.rst

 3. Based on the histograms constructed, describe the shape of the distribution for each year's draft lottery.
    - Are the graphs skewed, uniform, normal or bimodal?
    - What is the mode of the birth month for each year?
-   - What can we conclude about the relative likelihood of a male with a birthday in January being drafted versus a male with a birthday in December being drafted?
+   - What can we conclude about the relative likelihood of a male with a birthday in January being drafted versus a male with a birthday in December being drafted for the years 1969?
+Does this same result appear to hold for 1970, 1971 and 1972?
-   - Discuss the results and how the draft lottery could have been improved.
+   - Discuss the results.
+Was the draft lottery fair?
+If not, why not?
+If so, why?
+Justify your answer.

-.. _project_two_dataset:
+.. _project_three_dataset:

 Data Set
 ========